-Alright, so you sat through nail school, you chewed your nails up from the anxiety of taking the state board exam, you passed your nail exam, and so now you have your nail license on hand wondering… How do I set up shop, and start getting paid?
+Alright, so you sat through nail school, chewed your nails up from the anxiety of taking the state board exam, passed your nail exam, and now you have your nail license on hand, wondering… How do I set up shop and start getting paid?

 What are the legalities of doing business as a nail tech?